 The Kansas Lemon Law covers all new consumer motor vehicles sold or leased in Kansas under warranty, so long as they do not weigh more than 12,000 pounds.
-The Kansas Lemon Law provides protection only against substantial defects – generally speaking, those defects which substantially impair your use of the vehicle, or substantially lower the vehicle’s value.
+The law provides protection only against substantial defects – generally speaking, those defects which substantially impair your use of the vehicle, or substantially lower the vehicle’s value.

-Even if your vehicle or its defect does not qualify for protection under the Kansas Lemon Law, you may still be entitled to relief.
+Even if your vehicle or its defect does not qualify for protection, you may still be entitled to relief.
 The federal Magnuson-Moss Warranty Act, sometimes called the federal Lemon Law, provides protection above and beyond the Kansas Lemon Law.
 The federal law covers all vehicles, including large trucks and SUVs, motorcycles, boats, all-terrain vehicles, and even such consumer items as appliances and electronics.
-The federal law also covers all defects and problems covered under the warranty – not just those which qualify as “substantial” under the Kansas Lemon Law.
-The experienced Kansas Lemon Law lawyers of Krohn & Moss, Ltd. Consumer Law Center® can help you decide whether to seek relief under the Kansas Lemon Law, the Federal Lemon Law, or both.
+The federal law also covers all defects and problems covered under the warranty – not just those which qualify as “substantial”.
+The experienced lawyers of Krohn & Moss, Ltd. Consumer Law Center® can help you decide whether to seek relief under either the Kansas or Federal Lemon Law, or both.

-If you qualify for relief under the Kansas Lemon Law, you are entitled to either have the manufacturer repurchase your lemon, or to have the manufacturer replace your lemon with a new, comparable vehicle.
+If you qualify for relief, you are entitled to either have the manufacturer repurchase your lemon, or to have the manufacturer replace your lemon with a new, comparable vehicle.
 The manufacturer is also required to refund to you all “collateral charges” you incurred, including such items as tax payments and finance charges.
 You may even be entitled to compensation for other expenses you incurred as a result of the defects, such as towing fees and the costs of rental cars or other alternate transportation.

 Before you can bring a legal claim under the Kansas Lemon Law, you must give the manufacturer (through its dealers) a reasonable opportunity to repair the problems.
 Under Kansas law, you can show that you have given a reasonable opportunity if the vehicle has been in for repairs four times for the same problem, or ten times for any problems, but the problems are still not fixed.
 You can also show that you have given a reasonable opportunity for repair if the car has been in for repairs for thirty days or more.